rishichirchi/SummUp/README.md

 Suggestions to Improve Mood: If the sentiment is negative, MoodPulse provides suggestions for uplifting the chat's mood.

 ## Contributing
-We welcome contributions to MoodPulse!
+We welcome contributions to SummUp!
 If you'd like to contribute, please follow these steps:

 Fork the repository.
 Create a new branch.